 Rules Governing the Senior Honors Thesis in English

 - Successful Honors candidates will register for English 493 in the Fall and Winter Terms.
 Throughout both terms they will have frequent conferences with their director and will be actively engaged in work on their thesis.
-They may attend the optional monthly honors thesis workshop meetings.
-A significant submission of 20 polished pages of writing should be made to the advisor by the end of Fall Term.
-Students who fail to submit 20 polished pages to the advisor by the end of exam week of fall term will be subject to automatic conversion of their 493 to 403 and they will be required to take 413 in the winter term.
+They are expected to attend bi-weekly honors thesis meetings convened by the chair.
+Twenty polished pages of writing should be made to the director by the end of Fall Term.
+Students who fail to submit 20 polished pages by the end of exam week of fall term will be subject to automatic conversion of their 493 to 403 and required to take 413 in the winter term.
 Students must also secure the agreement of another member of the English faculty to be a second reader.

 - A completed thesis must earn at least a grade of B in order to result in Honors in the major.
 If it does not, it will result in the conversion of English 493 to English 413 and 403.
 Determination of the grade for the project will be made by the director and the second reader.
 If they cannot agree on an appropriate grade, the director may decide to submit the thesis to a third reader for a decision.